vinitpatwa/tomatoes/README.md

 2. User can view movie details by tapping on a cell
 3. User sees loading state while waiting for movies API.
 4. User sees error message when there's a networking error.(u)
+5. User can pull to refresh the movie list.

 MOVIES LIST PAGE